n8henrie/n8henrie.github.io/_posts/2010-05-24-vegetarianism.md

                   </div>

                   <div>
-                    Department of Epidemiology, Harvard School of Public Health, and Division of Cardiovascular Medicine and Channing Laboratory, Department of Medicine, Brigham and Women&#8217;s Hospital and Harvard Medical School, Boston, Mass.
+                    Department of Epidemiology, Harvard School of Public Health, and Division of Cardiovascular Medicine and Channing Laboratory, Department of Medicine, Brigham and Women’s Hospital and Harvard Medical School, Boston, Mass.
                   </div>

                   <div>